fkie-cad/Logprep/README.md

 ### Installation

-Python 3.6 should be present on the system.
+Python should be present on the system, currently supported are the versions 3.6 - 3.9.
 All packages required for Logprep must be installed.
 For this, the following command can be executed from within the project root directory: